Moremar/tuto-MEAN-stack/README.txt

      $>  npm outdated -g
      $>  npm update -g

-- Create new project ;
+- Create new Angular project ;
      $>  ng new mean-tuto

 - Open it in Visual Studio Code.